What (the hell) is ETRM?

 What is the tech stack you use and are there any peculiarities?

-This is quite dependent on the client, although we focus on .Net for applications outside the ETRM system, and Java for the embedded tasks.
+This depends on the client, although we focus on .Net for applications outside the ETRM system and Java for the embedded tasks.
 We use a specific framework, only available for Endur, called OpenJVS.
 At first glance, it may seem a bit legacy, but it has its benefits over others, such as Spring, for example.
 Of course, SQL, DevOps, PowerShell, CI/CD, and unit testing are not new to us either.

 Who is the “right” kind of person for such a role?